-- 42. Possession of the licence.

-- 43. Access for inspection.

-- 44. Drug and alcohol testing and reporting.

-- 45. Display of certificate.

-- 46. Inspection of licences certificates and authorizations.

-- 47. Change of name.

-- 48. Change of address.

-- 49. Replacement of documents.

-- 50. Suspension and Revocations of certificates.

-- 51. Use and retention of certificates and records.

-- 52. Reports of violation.

-- 53. Enforcement of directions.

-- 54. Aeronautical user fees.

-- 55. Application of regulations to Government and visiting forces, etc.

-- 56. Extra-territorial application of Regulations.
+- 42. Possession of the licence, certificate or authorisation. - 43.
+Access for inspection. - 44.
+Drug and alcohol testing and reporting. - 45.
+Display of certificate. - 46.
+Inspection of licences certificates and authorizations. - 47.
+Change of name. - 48.
+Change of address. - 49.
+Replacement of documents - 50.
+Suspension and Revocations of certificates. - 51.
+Use and retention of certificates and records. - 52.
+Enforcement of directions - 53.
+Aeronautical user fees. - 54.
+Application of regulations to Government and visiting forces - 55.
+Extra-territorial application of Regulations.